 We knew what the Bible said about God's love and eternal life being a free gift but believed much more is expected of us in these last days before armageddon.

 One of the reasons for unhappiness in the Jehovah Witness faith is that no matter how hard you work for the organization, your salvation is never certain.
 You must remain faithful to the organization until armageddon comes.
-WT Sept 1989
+Watchtower Sept 1989

 Even if you do this, there is still doubt about being worthy of everlasting life.
 What if you could have done more for Jehovah but didn't?
 What if you secretly broke some rules required by 'God's organization'?
 What if you didn't trust the organization completely?
 What if you didn't do enough for God?

 The Bible says that eternal life is a free gift paid for with the blood of Christ.
 What we need for eternal life is faith in Jesus, not the law.
 The Bible says that the law is a curse.
 Galations 2:21 - 3:29; Romans 6:23